msimecek/Image-Recognition-HoL/1-Face.md

 Go back to VS Code and open the **PersonController.cs** file.

-Add two constants with information you copied at the beginning:
+Add two constants with information you copied at the beginning into the **PersonController** class:

 ```c#
 private const string _faceApiKey = "b66aaaacccccasaa8888887ae88b38";